 South Vietnam Birding Tour

-birding tour booking29th March-9th April 2025: South Vietnam birding highlights include Bar-bellied Pitta, Vietnamese Cutia, Germain’s Peacock Pheasant, Collared Laughingthrush, Blue-rumped Pitta, Vietnamese Greenfinch, Pale-headed Woodpecker, Indochinese Green Magpie, Siamese Fireback, Annam Barbet, Blue Pitta, Black-hooded Laughingthrush, Necklaced Barbet, Green Peafowl, Black-headed Parrotbill – £2950 per person.
+birding tour booking29th March-9th April 2026: South Vietnam birding highlights include Bar-bellied Pitta, Vietnamese Cutia, Germain’s Peacock Pheasant, Collared Laughingthrush, Blue-rumped Pitta, Vietnamese Greenfinch, Pale-headed Woodpecker, Indochinese Green Magpie, Siamese Fireback, Indochinese Barbet, Yellow-billed Nuthatch, White-cheeked Laughingthrush, Necklaced Barbet, Green Peafowl, Black-headed Parrotbill – £3350 per person.

 Trip Details